stat545ubc-2023/assignment-b2-raveenbadyal/README.md

 # Contents

-- The README.md file (this file) gives an overview of the repository for Assignment B1.
+- The README.Rmd file (this file) gives an overview of the repository for Assignment B1.
+- The README.md file is the knitted format of the Rmd file.
 - The rbpack folder contains all files necessary for installing and reviewing the rbpack package.
 - The rbpack folder contains the following files that were generated